 Azerbaijan

-Since the fall of the Soviet Union, the Azerbaijan government has remained under the rule of the Aliyev family, an increasingly kleptocratic reign currently headed by President Ilham Aliyev.
+Since the fall of the Soviet Union, the Azerbaijan government has remained under the authoritarian rule of the Aliyev family, headed by President Ilham Aliyev.
 Elections in Azerbaijan have been plagued with fraud, concentrating power into the hands of Aliyev’s autocratic regime and repressing any political opposition.
 As a result, Azerbaijani civilians have faced violent and hostile threats to academic freedom and human rights.

-Since the start of the COVID-19 pandemic, the government has also strengthened its control over the opposition to pandemic-related policies, specifically taking measures against academic and student protestors through forceful imprisonment.
+During the COVID-19 pandemic, the government also strengthened its control over the opposition to pandemic-related policies, specifically taking measures against academic and student protestors through forceful imprisonment.
 At the start of the pandemic, in June 2020, the police arrested six students protesting the continuation of exams despite the ongoing pandemic and the unequal access to higher education at the height of COVID-19 restrictions.
-In February 2021, a group of student protesters were detained for criticizing the school’s grading policy at Lankaran State University (LSU).
-Then again on May 3, 2021, a similar incident took place in which police detained five students peacefully protesting a decision by Azerbaijan State Economic University (ASEU) to revoke a policy that aided students taking exams during the COVID-19 pandemic.
+In February 2021, four student activists from the group, “Student Power Center,” were detained for criticizing the school’s grading policy at Lankaran State University (LSU).
+Then again on May 3, 2021, the police detained five student activists from the same group for peacefully protesting a decision by Azerbaijan State Economic University (ASEU) to revoke a policy that aided students taking exams during the COVID-19 pandemic.

 Additionally, the hostilities between Azerbaijani and Armenian forces have had a major impact on all levels of education.
-The Education Minister reported that the education of 300,000 students’ was interrupted during 2020’s sporadic military clashes, which escalated to a large-scale war that continued for six weeks, killing thousands and indiscriminately damaging over 130 schools and pre-schools.
+The Azerbaijani Minister of Education reported that the education of 300,000 students at 1,150 schools was interrupted during 2020’s sporadic military clashes, which escalated to a large-scale war that continued for six weeks.
+This resulted in the killing of thousands and the destruction of over 130 schools and pre-schools.
 Both forces also used universities as grounds of operation, and in some cases, the occupation of schools continued after the ceasefire.

 Please send appeals to: